What to Know About Buying a Lawn Mower in 2023

 Most lawn mowers accept accessory items to make yard work easier.
 The most common is a bagging system, which makes the collection of lawn debris much easier.
 Other popular accessories are more about the user’s comfort, such as the sunshades for riding mowers that offer protection from UV rays.

 If there is a specific accessory you’d like to use, check how it attaches to the mower you’re considering and whether that mower has the appropriate hitch or connector.
 Riding mowers can accommodate more accessories, with some even tackling heavy-duty tasks such as snow-plowing or tilling.

 Lawn Mower Maintenance

-All mower blades need to be sharpened annually, and frame and decks cleaned off regularly to prevent grass clippings from clogging the works.
+You need to sharpen mower blades every year, right before the season starts.
+It’s important to clean the frame and deck regularly to prevent grass clippings from clogging the works.
 In addition, gas-powered mowers need air filters, spark plugs and other tuneup items consistent with gas engines.
 Electric mowers also need to be cleaned, but are lower maintenance overall.